 Classical music is all around us.
-Once you hear it you’ll realize that classical music is all around us.
+Once you hear it, you’ll realize that classical music is part of our daily lives.
 You hear it in commercials, movie soundtracks, television themes, cartoons, restaurants, and even some stores.
 Whether or not you’ve heard the music before the concert, as you listen, you’ll notice that each classical piece uses its own group of several tunes over and over, in different ways.

 If you listen closely, you may start to “recognize” these melodies in a piece.
 Listen for the ways a melody is repeated: Is it exactly the same as the first time, or a little different?
 Do the same instruments or different ones play the melody?
 Does it start the same as before, but go off in a different direction?

 Plan to arrive at least 20 minutes before concert time, so you can find your seat, turn off your cell phone, take a look at your surroundings, absorb the atmosphere, and have time to glance through the program book.

 Plan to come early to get settled and read the program notes to familiarize yourself with what you are about to hear.
 You don’t want to be rushing to your seat at the last minute.
 And there’s another good reason to come early: Concerts generally start on time.
 If you’re late, you will have to wait for the usher to allow you inside during a suitable pause in the program, so your arrival won’t disturb other concertgoers.

 Can’t make it to one of your subscription concerts?
 Remember, you have three options:

 1.)
 Exchange your tickets for tickets to a different concert*

 2.)
 Turn in your tickets as a chairitable donation (3 days prior to the concert)